HariSekhon/DevOps-Bash-tools/README.md

   - `github_teams_not_idp_synced.sh` - finds GitHub teams that aren't sync'd from an IdP like Azure AD.
 These should usually be migrated or removed
 - `gitlab/*.sh` - [GitLab](https://gitlab.com/) API scripts:
   - `gitlab_api.sh` - queries the GitLab [API](https://docs.gitlab.com/ee/api/api_resources.html).
 Can infer GitLab user, repo and authentication token from local checkout or environment (`$GITLAB_USER`, `$GITLAB_TOKEN`)
+  - `gitlab_install_binary.sh` - installs a binary from GitLab releases into $HOME/bin or /usr/local/bin.
+Auto-determines the latest release if no version specified, detects and unpacks any tarball or zip files
   - `gitlab_foreach_repo.sh` - executes a templated command for each GitLab project/repo, replacing the `{user}` and `{project}` in each iteration
   - `gitlab_project_latest_release.sh` - returns the latest release tag for a given GitLab project (repo) via the GitLab API
   - `gitlab_project_set_description.sh` - sets the description for one or more projects using the GitLab API